linkerd/linkerd/CONTRIBUTING.md

 ephemeral ports, write temporary files to disk, etc. All end-to-end test files can be found in the `src/e2e` directories within each project.
 Note that not all projects have end-to-end tests.

+* Integration tests are written similarly, but may use external services or programs that must be installed outside of `sbt`.

 All tests may leverage the `test-util` project, which provides some helpers for writing tests against Finagle's asynchronous APIs.